-Thousands of years ago, Hippocrates recognized the danger that "...when patients lie a long time in same posture they develop sores difficult to heel," and he believed that "a sheepskin is the answer."
+Thousands of years ago, Hippocrates recognized the danger that "...when patients lie a long time in same posture they develop sores difficult to heal," and he believed that "a sheepskin is the answer."

 Decubitus ulcers, also known as bed sores or pressure ulcers, are not a new problem; yet, these wounds continue to cause enormous pain and millions of dollars in unnecessary medical expenses every year.